kny5/fabacademy_antonio_anaya/docs/assignments/week09.md

-# 1. State of the art, project management and documentation
+# 9. E-Textiles and Wearables II

 This week I worked on defining my final project idea and started to getting used to the documentation process.